hashicorp/consul/plugin/health/README.md

   be a local operation it should be fast.
 A (large) increases in this duration indicates the CoreDNS process is having trouble keeping up with its query load.

+Note that this metric *does not* have a `server` label, because being overloaded is a symptom of the running process, *not* a specific server.

 ## Examples

 Run another health endpoint on http://localhost:8091.